tsahara/r7rs/content/expr.md

 (pair? (delay (cons 1 2)))  \ev  \unspecified%
 \end{scheme}

-\item Implementations may implement ``implicit forcing,'' where the value of a promise is forced by procedures that operate only on arguments of a certain type, like {\cf cdr}
+\item Implementations may implement "implicit forcing," where the value of a promise is forced by procedures that operate only on arguments of a certain type, like {\cf cdr}
 and {\cf *}.
 However, procedures that operate uniformly on their